DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-a-service-assessment-is.md

 A service only needs an assessment if it’s a transactional service.
-If you’re working on a non-transactional service, go to [Check what assurance you need: step 1](/service-assurance/check-what-assurance-you-need) to learn what type of assurance might be right for your service.
+If you’re working on a non-transactional service, go to [Check what assurance you need: step 1](/service-assurance/check-what-assurance-you-need-for-you-service).

 A service assessment measures a transactional service against the [14 points of the Government Service Standard](/service-standard).